sarawr/gatsby-starter-netlify-cms/src/pages/about/index.md

 templateKey: about-page
 title: About Hugo
 ---
 I'm a music producer and sound designer located in Stockholm, Sweden.
-I offer music and sound production services, mainly for film, TV, games and commercials.
-I've been fortunate enough to work with productions seen on BBC, Berlinale, Annecy Film Festival, SVT.
-My work has also been used by commercial clients such as Renault, KLM, Scania and Telia.\
+I offer music and sound production services for film, TV, radio, games, theatre, commercials and podcasts, all the way from recording to audio post production. \
+In the past I've been fortunate enough to work with productions seen on BBC, Berlinale, Annecy Film Festival and SVT.
+My audio productions have also been used by commercial clients such as Renault, KLM, Scania and Telia. \
-I have a bachelor’s degree in music and media production from the Royal College of Music in Stockholm.
+I have a bachelor’s degree in music and media production from the Royal College of Music in Stockholm and I'm Wwise certified from SAE Institute Stockholm.

 ### The Services:

 Music Production\
+Sound Design \
+Voice Over Recording\
-Sound Design\
+Sound Engineering\
 Sound Mixing for TV, Radio, Web\
-Audio Programming for Games\
+Audio Programming for Interactive Media\
-Sound Engineering\
-String Arrangements\
+String Arranging\
 Podcast Production\
 Foley Recording\
 Sound Editing\